Do you or someone you know need help?

 Malaysia is a multicultural but mostly Islamic country.

 Standards of dress and behaviour are conservative in many areas.
 This includes at religious sites.

 Always respect local traditions, customs, laws and religions.

 Learn about customs at your destination.
 If in doubt, get advice from locals.
 Take care not to offend cultural or religious beliefs.

-The Islamic holiday month of Ramadan will be from late April to late May in 2020.
+The Islamic holiday month of Ramadan is observed in Malaysia.
 Respect religious and cultural customs and laws at this time.

 Malaysia doesn't recognise dual nationality.

 If you're a dual citizen, this limits the consular services we can give if you're arrested or detained.